Dear readers of ADxS.org, please forgive the disruption.

 • Which causes the stress hormones CRH, ACTH and cortisol to rise,

-• Which then together trigger the stress symptoms.
+• Which together trigger the stress symptoms.

 1.3.2.
 What distinguishes ADHD from general stress

-• A general, non-specific overexcitability
+• A general, non-specific hyperexcitability

 1.4.
-The stress systems of humans
+The human stress system

 1.5.
-Subjective stress response increased in ADHD
+Increased subjective stress response in ADHD

 2. Stress biomarkers of ADHD